Skip to the main content

 • Strength Required Lift up to 5 kg

-Recording engineers may be required to work long hours in a studio or on a film set to meet project deadlines.
-Evening, weekend and holiday work is common.
+They may need to work long hours in a studio or on a film set to meet project deadlines.
+Evening, weekend, and holiday work is common.

 Working environments range from large, air-conditioned studios to basements in private homes.